 MSON faculty members teach to their passions, and their new pedagogical tools spur innovation on their campuses.

 Students selected for MSON hone their abilities to work independently, communicate proactively, and manage their time.

-MSON is a consortium—with administration based at Maret School, the Dean of Instruction at Hopkins School, and the technological platform at Stanford Online High School.
+MSON is a consortium—with administration based at Maret School, the Dean of Instruction at St. Andrew’s Episcopal School, and the technological platform at Stanford Online High School.

-The Malone Schools Online Network (MSON), now in its seventh school year, has its origins in the fellowship among 50 extraordinary independent schools across the United States.
+The Malone Schools Online Network (MSON), launched in 2013, has its origins in the fellowship among 50 extraordinary independent schools across the United States.
 These schools all received transformational endowment gifts from the Malone Family Foundation that allow them to fund Malone Scholars each year.

 In 2012, at the annual meeting of Malone Schools heads, six heads of school envisioned a collaboration based on the expertise of the Stanford Online High School to extend each school’s curriculum and challenge their brightest students.
 After a pilot in the 2012-13 school year, MSON launched in 2013 with 12 schools and 9 courses.
 In 2013, Maret School, on behalf of MSON, received a grant from the Edward E. Ford Foundation to support the program’s development.
-From its origins, MSON received critical guidance and support from three founding schools: Stanford Online High School, where the consortium’s technology is based; Hopkins School, which employs the Dean of Instruction; and Maret School, which has played the lead academic and administrative role.
-In, 2016, Claire Goldsmith was hired as the first Executive Director, and MSON received an endowment fund from the Malone Family Foundation.
+From its origins, MSON received critical guidance and support from three founding schools: Stanford Online High School, where the consortium’s technology is based; Hopkins School, where John Malone attended; and Maret School, which has played the lead academic and administrative role.
+In 2016, Claire Goldsmith was hired as the first Executive Director, and MSON received an endowment fund from the Malone Family Foundation.